fabianschoeppach/nomad-UIBK-plugin/README.md

 ### Template update

 We use cruft to update the project based on template changes.
 A `cruft-update.yml` is included in Github workflows to automatically check for updates and create pull requests to apply updates.
 Follow the [instructions](https://github.blog/changelog/2022-05-03-github-actions-prevent-github-actions-from-creating-and-approving-pull-requests/) on how to enable Github Actions to create pull requests.

 To run the check for updates locally, follow the instructions on [`cruft` website](https://cruft.github.io/cruft/#updating-a-project).

 ### License
-Distributed under the terms of the `Apache Software License 2.0`_ license, "nomad-ubik-plugin" is free and open source software
+Distributed under the terms of the `Apache Software License 2.0`_ license, "nomad-uibk-plugin" is free and open source software